Bent Sørmo

-Bent Sørmo (born 22 September 1996) is a Norwegian footballer who plays as a right-back for First Division A club Zulte Waregem.
+Bent Sørmo (born 22 September 1996) is a Norwegian footballer who plays as a right-back for Strømsgodset.

 Career

-Sørmo was born in Levanger.
+Sørmo was born in Levanger Municipality.
 After impressing in his local club Levanger Sørmo was awarded with a contract by Rosenborg in December 2013.
 He played his first senior game for Rosenborg when starting the Norwegian Football Cup first-round game versus Orkla.

 He rejoined Levanger on loan in 2015, and in the summer that year the loan was made permanent.
 In December 2017 he signed for Kristiansund.